Herbert-0820/FinalProject/README.md

 - Each one of these files contain an average of 28 categories with millions of rows.
 For this reason, this project will analyze 2018 dataset that consists of 7.2  million rows.

- As shown below in the following pie chart of Airlines in this dataset

 ### Description of preliminary feature engineering and preliminary feature selection, including decision-making process.